-Renovate strawberry fields after harvest to improve crop production next year.
+Renovate perennial strawberry fields to maximize yield next year

-The next step is mowing the remaining plants to a height of 4-5 inches.
-This should remove most of the existing strawberry foliage and leave low-growing weeds in the rows.
+The next step is mowing the remaining plants to 4 to 5 inches in height.
+This should remove most of the existing strawberry foliage, and leave low-growing weeds in the rows.
 If 2,4-D was not applied previously, it should be applied after mowing if broadleaf weeds are present.
-A postemergence grass herbicide such as sethoxydim (Poast), clethodim (Select Max) or fluazifop (Fusilade) should be applied to kill annual and perennial grasses.
+A postemergence grass herbicide, such as sethoxydim (Poast), clethodim (Select Max), or fluazifop (Fusilade) should be applied to kill annual and perennial grasses.
 Include an adjuvant with the grass herbicide.
-If most of the broadleaf weeds are composites (e.g., Canada thistle, dandelion, mayweed, ragweed, groundsel), clopyralid (Stinger) may be used instead of 2,4-D. Stinger has a Michigan 24c Label and is not labeled for this use in all states.
+If most of the broadleaf weeds are composites (eg. Canada thistle, dandelion, mayweed, ragweed, groundsel), clopyralid (Stinger) may be used instead of 2,4-D. Stinger has a Michigan 24c label, and is not labeled for this use in all states.
 Do not include an adjuvant if Stinger is included in the spray mix.

 Spartan, Sinbar, Ultra Blazer, Prowl H2O and Dual Magnum also may be applied in late fall before spreading of straw mulch.
 An effective herbicide application in fall should provide good weed control through the harvest season the next spring.
 Check herbicide labels for maximum use rates per acre per year to avoid over-application.
 You can read labels at CDMS.

 There are several generic clopyralid herbicides available.
-Apply clopyralid in early to mid-fall to control legumes (clover), composites (asters, daisies, dandelions, thistles), nightshades (including groundcherry), smartweeds (including prostrate knotweed, red sorrel, and wild buckwheat) and plantains.
+Apply clopyralid in early to mid-fall to control legumes (clover), composites, nightshades (including groundcherry), smartweeds (including prostrate knotweed, red sorrel, and wild buckwheat), and plantains.
 Another grass herbicide application may be made at the same time.
 Fusilade is the most effective postemergence herbicide for quackgrass control.
-Some weeds will escape all of these herbicide applications and should be removed by hand.
+Some weeds will escape all of these herbicide applications, and should be removed by hand.